televandalist/RADocsTEMP/docs/sort/Testing-for-Demo-Mode.md

 __Link to original post__ [on RetroAchievements](http://retroachievements.org/viewtopic.php?t=81)

 One of the more annoying things that can happen is if you leave your game running, and the game awards you achievements for reaching levels you haven't reached yet.
-This is fairly common, as many games of the 16-bit era still had 'attract modes', and is usually a pretty easy thing to fix with the achievements.
+This is fairly common, as many games of the 16-bit era still had 'attract modes', and is usually a pretty easy thing to fix with the achievements!

 We are looking in the game to find something that is set when the game is in a demo mode.
 Either a small piece of memory set to `0`, or `1`, or `0xff`.
 It could be anything really.